Aung La N Sang is motivated by challenges.

 It may have taken him over a decade to get to this point, but Aung La N Sang’s hard work paid off.
 This past June, he defeated previously-unbeaten titleholder Vitaly Bigdash of Russia at ONE: LIGHT OF A NATION to capture the ONE Middleweight World Championship.

-With that victory, he also became Myanmar’s first World Champion, and the most successful middleweight in the promotion’s history with a solid five wins.
+With that victory, he also became Myanmar’s first world champion in sporting history, and the most successful middleweight in the promotion with solid five wins.

 Now he is using all of his celebrity and international fame for the greater good by working towards the advancement of his fellow countrymen in Myanmar.